stackevo/spudreq/draft-trammell-stackevo-spud-req-00.md

   together (into what we call a "tube" for lack of a better term) and associate information to these groups of packets.
-  If SPUD is used, all packets of a 5-tuple flow must carry the SPUD header, however, not all packets need to have the same tube ID.
+  If SPUD is used, all packets of a 5-tuple flow must carry the SPUD header, however, not all packets of the same 5-tuple need to have the same tube ID but all paket with the same tube IP need to belong to the same 5-tuple.

 End-point to Path Signaling: : SPUD must be able to provide information from the end-point(s) to all SPUD-aware nodes on the path.
-To be able communication with all SPUD-aware middleboxes on the path SPUD must either be designed as an in-band protocol are there must be a pre-known relationship to middleboxes at are on the path.
+To be able to potentially communicate with all SPUD-aware middleboxes on the path SPUD must either be designed as an in-band signal protocol or there must be a pre-known relationship to middleboxes at are on the path.
 However, the overhead to setup a relationship to all SPUD-aware middleboxes on a certain path might be to large, therefore SPUD must provide in-band signal but might in addition also offer mechanism for out-of-band signaling.

 Middlebox to End-point Signal: : SPUD must provide a signaling channel for SPUD-aware middlebox to signal information to the SPUD sender.
+This channel can either be relayed of the receiver or a direct communication from the middlebox to the sender.
+However if out of band signaling is used, there is no relibility as traffic might be lost or completely blocked.

 Extensibility: : SPUD must enable multiple new transport semantics without requiring updates to SPUD implementations in middleboxes.

 Authentication: : SPUD must not require authentication.
-There any information that are provided in the basic SPUD protocol (without any extensions) must not require a trust relationship.
-However, if a trust relation already existing SPUD should support the exchange of authenticated information
+Therefore any information that is provided in the basic SPUD protocol (without any extensions) must not require a trust relationship.
+However, if a trust relation already exists, SPUD should support the exchange of authenticated information.

-Integrity: : SPUD must provide a integrity to detect modifications of information that are not supposed to be changed deliberately or non-deliberately by (SPUD-aware or not-SPUD-aware) middleboxes.
+Integrity: : SPUD must provide integrity to detect modifications of information that are not supposed to be changed deliberately or non-deliberately by (SPUD-aware or not-SPUD-aware) middleboxes.

 # Non-Functional Requirements

-Middlebox Traversal: : SPUD must be able to traverse middlebox that are not SPUD-aware.
+Middlebox Traversal: : SPUD must be able to traverse middleboxes that are not SPUD-aware.
 Therefore SPUD must be encapsulated in a transport protocol that is know to be accepted on a large factor of paths in the Internet or even implement probing to figure out in advance which transport protocols will be accepted on a certain path.

 Low Overhead in Network Processing: : SPUD must be low-overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.